 American-Made

-This screw gun is competitively priced, making it incredible value for money.
+This screw gun is competitively priced, partly due to not being battery-powered.

 All Steel Gears